awolverp/cachebox/docs/docs/tips.md

 cache = cachebox.LRUCache(maxsize=10_000, capacity=10_000)
 ```

-## Thread Safety
-All cache operations (reads, writes, eviction) are protected by internal Rust mutexes.
-You do **not** need to add external synchronisation.

 ## TTL and Frozen Caches
 `Frozen` cannot prevent TTL expiration in `TTLCache` or `VTTLCache`.
 Items will still expire naturally even when the cache is frozen.